pall23-mech/ASR_deliverables/README.md

 ## Acknowledgements

 Developed at Reykjavík University / Language and Voice Lab in collaboration with Tiro as part of the nationally funded Málrómur project.
-Corpus provided via [CLARIN-IS](https://clarin.is) / Spjallrómur.
-Base Whisper model (`whisper-large-icelandic-62640-steps-967h`) developed by **Carlos Hernandez** at the [Language and Voice Lab](https://huggingface.co/language-and-voice-lab).
+Research conducted with advisory input from Professor Jón Guðnason (Language and Voice Lab, Reykjavík University) and Dr. Michal Borsky (Tiro).
+Corpus provided via CLARIN-IS / Spjallrómur.
+Base Whisper model (whisper-large-icelandic-62640-steps-967h) developed by Carlos Hernandez at the Language and Voice Lab.